 The accommodations are usually rustic, quite often made of wood or natural stone, and the emphasis is on getting close to nature.
 Green Tourism is something that is growing slowly in Israel and there are already several eco-friendly lodgings in the north (and the south) of the country.

-As more and more zimmers have sprung up all over northern Israel, the competition to have the biggest and best amenities or the most original theme has grown.
+As more and more zimmers have sprung up all over North Israel, the competition to have the most beautiful boutique Holiday Accommodation with the best amenities or the most original theme has grown.

 Many accommodations have a jacuzzi inside and some have an outdoor hot tub and/or a swimming pool.
 The Galilee is a great place to chill out and unwind and many places offer wellness treatments.

-So this is an opportunity to pamper yourself with a relaxing hot stones massage, shiatsu, reflexology or any other spa therapy of your choice!
+Take the opportunity to pamper yourself with a relaxing hot stones massage, shiatsu, reflexology or any other spa therapy of your choice!

 This is much like the question, "How long is a piece of string?"

 Rates are usually quoted per room - double, triple or family rooms.
 There maybe an addition for children sharing a room.
 Some places include breakfast in the price and some don't.
 Tourists holding foreign passports arriving from abroad don't have to pay VAT, whereas Israeli citizens do.